Kampong Ubi

 Headquarters of Singapore Civil Defence Force, located in Ubi.

-Kampong Ubi, also known as Ubi Estate, is a subzone located in the planning area of Geylang in the Central Region of Singapore.
+Kampong Ubi, also known as Ubi Estate, or simply Ubi, is a subzone located in the planning area of Geylang in the Central Region of Singapore.
 It lies within a somewhat rhombic piece of land bounded by Airport Road at the north, the Pan-Island Expressway at the south, Eunos Link at the east and Paya Lebar Road at the west.
 The area was formerly a Malay village.

 Etymology and early history

 The Malay word Ubi refers to the tapioca plant.
 Malays used to grow small tapioca farms in the area.

 Kampong Ubi (Jawi: كامڤوڠ اوبي) was a rather large village even for its time.
 The first settlements began at the junction of Jalan Ubi and Changi Road, and quickly expanded northwards to the areas designated as the Kampong Ubi subzone today.
 All the roads and side-lanes within the kampong were named after vegetables, e.g. Jalan Kobis (cabbage), Jalan Bayam (spinach), Jalan Tauge (bean sprouts) as these areas used to have many of these plants.
 These road names became expunged with the development of the area.

 Due to housing and industrial developments sometime in the late 80s, villages were resettled to nearby Bedok and Bedok Reservoir.
 Most of the Jalan Ubi main road was expunged, leaving a short lane in the Eunos area.